 • It often carries a "negotiation" tone: "just a quick look," "you deserve this," "it's not a big deal"

 The content of the thought matters less than its quality.
 A sexual thought about your partner can be healthy.
 A sexual thought about a stranger can be healthy.
-What makes it compulsive isn’t the subject matter; it’s the driven, escalating, action-demanding quality.
+The compulsive part is the driven, escalating, action-demanding quality.

-When a sexual thought appears, the instinct for many people in recovery is to try to crush it.
-Push it away.
-Think about something else.
-Scold yourself for having it.
+When a sexual thought appears, many people in recovery instinctively try to force it away, distract themselves immediately, or scold themselves for having it.

-Psychologists call this thought suppression, and it’s been studied extensively.
+Psychologists call this thought suppression, and it's been studied extensively.
 The consistent finding is that trying not to think about something makes you think about it more.
-This is called the rebound effect, sometimes known as the “white bear” phenomenon (try not to think of a white bear for 30 seconds and see what happens).
+This is called the rebound effect, sometimes known as the "white bear" phenomenon.
+In the original 1987 study, participants told not to think of a white bear were unable to suppress the thought, and afterward showed even greater preoccupation with it than a control group, demonstrating that "attempted thought suppression has paradoxical effects as a self-control strategy."

 When you try to suppress a sexual thought: